 Key Stage 3

-Year 8 students explore a combination of thematic, period studies, and wider world studies these include the opportunity to prepare for their GCSE thematic study for skills and recall by examining Crime & Punishment.
+Year 8 students explore a combination of thematic, period studies, and wider world studies these include the thematic study of Crime & Punishment.
 In autumn term two we investigate Power and Politics in Great Britain to ensure students have good knowledge of political change and emancipation from 1700 onwards.
-Students then move on to consider the Great War, Inter-War Years, Nazi Germany and World War Two.
+Students then move on to consider the Great War, Inter-War Year events, the rise of Nazi Germany, World War Two and post war Britain.

 Key Stage 4

 Why choose History?

-As one of Noadswood’s most popular and successful subjects, there are many reasons to consider studying History at GCSE.
-A History qualification gives colleges and employers a clear message about your ability.
-It is an impressive qualification to hold.
-GCSE History requires analytical responses from a breadth of evidence; this skill transfers to a multitude of studies, and therefore this and other essential historical skills can assist with learning across the curriculum.
-History also teaches you about the world you live in; as well as the events that shaped it and us locally, nationally and internationally.
+There are many reasons to consider studying History at GCSE.
+It is recognised as a demanding course which requires young people to work collaboratively and independently.
+Students will be expected to be able to recollect comprehensive historical information through a knowledge rich curriculum which also emphases good writing skills, analytical thinking, source evaluation and an ability to share opinions.
+These attributes give colleges and employers a clear message about a person’s willingness to push their ability and have high expectations with their learning.
+GCSE History requires investigative responses from a breadth of evidence; this skill transfers to a multitude of studies, and therefore this and other essential historical skills can assist with learning across the curriculum.
+History also teaches you about the world you live in; as well as the events that shaped it and us; locally, nationally and internationally.

 The GCSE History AQA content comprises the following elements: